DrFeelgood123154/ssbot/README.md

 # ssbot
-This is a MMO game bot made mostly for fun.
+This is a MMO game bot made mostly for fun in C++17.
 The game is "2.5d", the bot's efficiency is at least two times of a good player's.

 The bot has three main possible uses
 1. g r i n d i n g much faster than an average player while using multiple accounts, amount of accounts is only limited by RAM capacity